 We intend to enter into an indemnification agreement with each of our directors and executive officers as described in "Certain Relationships and Related Person Transactions-Indemnification Agreements."
 Insofar as indemnification for liabilities arising under the Securities Act may be permitted to directors or executive officers, we have been informed that in the opinion of the SEC such indemnification is against public policy and is therefore unenforceable.

 Transfer Agent and Registrar

-The transfer agent and registrar for shares of our Class A common stock will be under the symbol "SDC."
+The transfer agent and registrar for shares of our Class A common stock will be American Stock Transfer Trust Company, LLC.

 Listing